Zenithsiz/ist-ddrs-lab2/typst/exercises/16.typ

 ==== a.

-#indent_par[Our first approach consisted of a simple approach using the smallest number of links per flow, and then increasing the link capacities one by one until we achieved the desired blocking probability.
+#indent_par[Our first approach consisted of a simple approach using the smallest number of links per flow, and then increasing the link capacities by one until we achieved the desired blocking probabilities.
 We have detailed it in the following tables 25 and 26, and the results in table 27:]

 #figure(
 	pad(1em, tablex(